drc38/Fronius_solarweb/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

 Standalone Home Assistant integration using the Fronius Solar.web API.
-It is intended if your Fronius is on a different network to HA, otherwise you are best to use the built-in integration which will have more sensors and a faster refresh rate.
+It is intended for use when your Fronius is on a different network to HA, otherwise you are best to use the built-in integration which will have more sensors and a faster refresh rate.

 # Installation